pinecone-router/router/README.md

 Pinecone Router now has a navigation stack keeping track of route visits, and allowing you to do client side `back()` and `forward()` operations using the `$router` magic helper.
 To access the stack and index you can use the [context object](#context-object--router-magic-helper).

-The way it works is by keeping all paths visited, excluding duplicates; meaning if you're on '/home' and you click a link that goes to '/home', it wont affect the stack.
+The way it works is by keeping all paths visited, excluding:

+- duplicates; meaning if you're on '/home' and you click a link that goes to '/home', it wont affect the stack.
+- redirects: if you're on /home and you visit /profile/old which has a handler that redirects you to /profile/new, it will not add /profile/old to the stack, only /profile/new.

-Using `back()` and `forward()` calls `navigate()` with navigationIndex-1 or navigationIndex+1 respectively and changes navigationIndex.
+Using `back()` and `forward()` changes `navigationIndex`.

-If you click a link after using `back()`, meaning the `navigationindex` is not `navigationstack.length-1`, it will remove all elements from the stack starting from the navigationIndex to the end, then appends current path.
+If you click a link after using `back()`, meaning the `navigationindex` is not `navigationstack.length-1`, it will remove all elements from the stack starting from the navigationIndex to the end, then appends the current path.

 Use `canGoBack()` or `canGoForward()` to check if the operation is possible.